Kidney and bladder diseases in rabbits

 Case studies

-Case 2: young rabbit with bladder stone formation
+Case 2: young rabbit with bladder stones

 Risks & Forecast

-• Urinary stones or urinary tract blockages are serious emergencies—prompt veterinary treatment is essential.
+• Urinary stones or urinary tract blockages are serious emergencies – prompt veterinary treatment is essential.
 Delay can lead to kidney failure or death.

 • Relapses are possible – prevention and lifelong monitoring are essential.